KemoEmam/Ana-Muslim/README.md

 - **Flutter**: Primary framework for a responsive and flexible UI.
 - **Firebase Core**:  Backend support for data handling and potential scalability.
 - **Audio Players**:  Streamlined audio playback for radio and Quranic recitations.
-- **Provider**:State management for efficient app navigation and performance.
+- **Provider**: State management for efficient app navigation and performance.
 - **Lottie**: Animated illustrations to enhance user experience.